-Oprah's Speech At The Golden Globes Is A Powerful Inspiration To Women
+Oprah's Inspiring Speech Had Everyone In Tears At The Golden Globes

 One of the biggest moments of the Golden Globes ceremony every year is when the Cecil B. DeMille Award recipient takes the stage to give their super-sized speech.
 And with somebody as iconic as Oprah Winfrey being honored with the lifetime achievement award this year, of course, we all knew we were in for something extra special.
 She delivered, and Oprah's speech at the Golden Globes was definitely one of the highlights of the night.